EvidenceBackedPoliticalBeliefs/Beliefs/README.md

 At no point did the doctor claim he never does anything detrimental to his own health.
 He simply stated a fact.

-Just because the human mind is not a clockwork hyper-rational machine, capable of following the precisely optimal outcome for itself, every time, on demand, doesn't mean that there are discrete actions that are better than others.
+Just because the human mind is not a clockwork hyper-rational machine, capable of following the precisely optimal outcome for itself, every time, on demand, doesn't mean that there aren't discrete actions that are better than others.

 Have you ever been on a diet?
 Are you a hypocrite for not being able to follow through? or are you a flawed human like everyone else.
 It doesn't change the *fact* that eating less food causes weight loss.